-As we can see, Matt Cuts made a very clear point here.
+As we can see, Matt Cuts made an obvious point here.
 Google does not see Facebook shares because the data is blocked by Facebook, but they do see content on Facebook fan pages.

 SEO Inc. Clears up the Issue

-Due to permission settings, most Facebook personal profiles are not public; they are in fact log-in protected and permission based.
-If these personal pages were made public, in particular the wall was made public, this would be a different story.
+Due to permission settings, most Facebook personal profiles are not public; they are log-in protected and permission-based.
+If these personal pages were made public, in particular, the wall was made public, this would be a different story.
 But if it’s private Google cannot access this data.

 What Google CAN access our Facebook pages — if they are made public of course, which they usually are.
 This is an excellent opportunity for link building.
 Imagine that you want your website to rank for diamond rings and you have a page that is specifically optimized for diamond rings.
 If you write a blog titled, “How to Choose Diamond Rings” and post it to a Facebook page that is public, that link will be crawled by Google.
 The link on Facebook will be the title of the post, “How to Choose Diamond Rings.”
 This will allow the link to point back at your site with the correct term.
 Next, you link internally on the blog to the page you would like to rank for diamond rings with the term “diamond rings.”
 By doing this, you will support the search engine optimization strategy of that page.